 I have to say, even as the acting host and moderator (a job that keeps me very busy during these webinars), I found it incredibly fascinating to learn more about the beauty of Hong Kong and how that beauty can be expressed through the medium of photography and the ever-expanding virtual world of Instagram.
 This is one I had a blast taking part in.

 If you’d like to watch the recorded version of yesterday’s webinar, grab yourself a coffee (or tea) and check it out below!

 By Dan McDonald

-Dan is a Sales and Marketing Development Associate at Baxter Media.
+Dan is a Sales and Marketing Development Associate and Webinar Host at Baxter Media.
 He previously majored in Communications (CCIT) at the University of Toronto.